 - Follow me on Twitter

-- I have a Twitter Essentials course if you would like to take your Twitter marketing to the next level.
+- I have a Twitter Essentials course if you want a really comprehensive course that covers the lot.